Sufjan Stevens’ “Mystery of Love” is the most nuanced and subtle contender for the Best Song Written for Visual Media Grammy. It deserves the prize.

 Watch: “Remember Me” – Coco

 A Star is Born complicates things, because despite it not being a musical, it is a movie about music for which several songs were written.
 They don’t serve as storytelling devices, but without them the movie would be quite bland and not too believable.
-“Shallow” is a tremendous song, it has become the movie’s most memorable scene and the one thing people who haven’t watched A Star is Born know the movie for.
-The way this song has become a cultural phenomenon (especially with the Lady Gaga ad lib memes ) is impressive and satisfying, and it’s a song that deserves all the praise in the world.
+“Shallow” is a tremendous song, the scene in which it is performed has become the movie’s most memorable scene and the song is the one thing people who haven’t watched A Star is Born know the movie for.
+The way “Shallow” has become a cultural phenomenon (especially with the Lady Gaga ad lib memes ) is impressive and satisfying, and it’s a song that deserves all the praise in the world.
 But it’s a song that’s tied to another world, a song that incorporates the love and artistic partnership of Jackson Maine and Ally (does she even have a last name?), and ultimately lives inside the world which Cooper crafted in his movie.
 Basically, if Maine and Ally weren’t musicians in the movie, “Shallow” would not exist.
 So while it does fit my second point about it elevating the scene and communicating emotions that are left unsaid onscreen, “Shallow” is inexorably tied to the musicianship and life of two fictional characters.
 At the end of the day, Jackson Maine and Ally are singing those words, not Gaga and Cooper.

 Watch: “Shallow” – Lady Gaga and Bradley Cooper

-Which leaves us with “All the Stars”, the tremendous song written by Lamar and SZA for Black Panther.
+Which leaves us with “All the Stars”, the objectively great song written by Lamar and SZA for Black Panther.
 While it definitely does what all others up until now can’t do and exists in our world without being tied to the universe of the movie it was written for, what makes “All the Stars” lose this prize, for me, is its usage in the movie.
 “All the Stars” isn’t heard in Black Panther until the credits.
 Are you kidding me?
-You’re giving Kendrick Lamar and SZA the credits?!
+They’re giving Kendrick Lamar and SZA the credits?!
 They did, and I was horrified.
 What “All the Stars” doesn’t do is elevate scenes in Black Panther because it wasn’t given the freaking chance to do so.
-It doesn’t add to the movie’s atmosphere or feeling in any way, nor is it used to communicate anything but soundtrack the listing of the names of Black Panther’s cast and crew.
+It doesn’t add to the movie’s atmosphere or feeling in any way, nor is it used to communicate anything but instead soundtracks the listing of the names of Black Panther’s cast and crew.
 Honourable deed, and very smart way to keep people sitting through the credits (which they probably would anyway since all Marvel movies have hidden post-credit scenes) but it doesn’t do the song justice, and so it becomes a track that isn’t used skilfully in the visual media it was written for.

 Watch: “All the Stars” – Kendrick Lamar and SZA